kcinnick/tmc/README.rst

 * Search database for any date range, post ID, username, etc.
 * Export scraped posts to CSV

 My current thinking is that if I just repeatedly scrape the recent posts page (https://teslamotorsclub.com/tmc/recent-posts/), that will provide the sufficient data to inform every other view (i.e. search by thread/poster/sentiment/keyword/etc.) in a database format.
+This strategy seems to be working so far.

 Open questions:

 - how to handle deleted/edited posts?
 - How do we handle poll parsing?
 Do we even want to handle poll parsing?
-- The new `TMCDatabase` class will be pretty difficult for others to test if all of the methods require a database connection and the database that I've built from this.
-However, if the methods only return the requisite SQL string, the only thing I'd really be testing is Python's string parsing & building capacity.
-I'm leaning towards just writing tests that are skipped by default right now.

 TODO
 ----